City & County Innovation Funding

-If you are interested in submitting an application for the 2017 funding round, please review the application materials on our website.
-Applications will be due to NJPA by Wednesday, May 10, at noon.
-No late applications will be accepted.
+The 2018 Process will begin in spring of 2018, stay tuned for more information in regards to submitting an application.
+If you are interested in submitting an application for the 2018 funding round, please review the application materials on our website to plan ahead.
 APPLICATIONS MUST MEET THE FOLLOWING MINIMUM REQUIREMENTS:

 - Must be submitted by a city or county entity.